cbfacademy/full-stack-javascript-assessment-jamberries/docs/planning-documentation.md

 ### Ideas

+A few ideas on what to do for my project:

  - **Recommendation app**: Users can submit what anime they have watched and are recommended new similar anime.
 Can also leave comments on anime.
  - **Search Engine**: Users can search through various anime and can save the anime they have watched.
-  - **Search Engine**: Users can search through various films, and can catorgorise certain films as starring POC.
-Similar to Bechdel Test Movie List
+  - **Search Engine**: Users can search through various films, and can catagorise certain films as starring Black Actors.
+Similar to [Bechdel Test Movie List](https://bechdeltest.com)
  - **Gallery/inventory app**: Users upload image? title? of sewing patterns and/or fabric they own.
 Issue with patterns would be getting the image of the pattern w/o uploading pattern entirely.
  - **Gallery/Review app**: Users upload images of finished sewing projects, and images of the fabric they used, fabric type.
 Can post reviews of the pattern/ fabric.
 They type the pattern name but can link it too.

  ### Selected Idea
  Moving forward with the film search engine.
-The database will contain a list of actors and their race (if they are Black).
-The app will then check whether actors present in the movie and
+The database will contain a list of Black actors and films they star in.

  Version 1 of the app will use a basic database of items.
 Version 2 of the app will have items filtered from a list of actors cross checked with the api list. (using their movie credits)